chiefbiiko/hooked-ttl-map/readme.md

 ## API

-### `var cache = new HookedCacheMap([ttl, iterable][, willDelete(key, value, doDelete)])`
+### `var cache = new HookedTtlMap([ttl, iterable][, willDelete(key, value, doDelete)])`

-Create a new `HookedCacheMap` instance.
+Create a new `HookedTtlMap` instance.
 If `iterable` is provided (must be a 2d array) all passed items get added to the map during instantiation, and deleted after `ttl`.
 If `willDelete` is a function it will be called as a cleanup hook before items are deleted from the set but after `ttl` has exceeded.
 Make sure to call the `doDelete` callback at the end of the `willDelete` hook to actually perform the deletion.

 ### `cache.set(ttl, key, value[, willDelete(key, value, doDelete)])`